 Field trips are a great way to reboot a bad homeschooling week, get out of the house when everyone has cabin fever, and learn about your local area.
 Before heading out, check out Jeanne's tips for improving homeschool field trips.

-Our listing of Nebraska jobs and volunteer opportunities for homeschoolers is ordered alphabetically by city.
-If you would like to submit a Nebraska co-op or academic resource, you may do so using the red button above.
+Our listing of Nebraska field trips for homeschoolers is ordered alphabetically by city.
+If you would like to submit a Nebraska field trip destination, you may do so using the red button above.

 Quicklinks for Homeschooling in Nebraska

 More than 250,000 gold-seekers & farmers crossed into to the gold fields & rich farmlands of California during the 1840's and 1850's.
 1,000 miles of trail ruts and traces can still be seen to remind us of early American travelers and settlers.